 Ultimately, I suspect that it’ll only take a few more Heartbleed-class bugs before an initiative like this would see some traction.

 Note: On May 22 I spoke on this topic at Ignite Seattle 24.
 If you’re familiar with the Ignite format, you’ll realize that it demands conciseness, so I wanted to expand on my talk.

-This is part one of the expanded write-up; I’ll post part two, along with my slides, tomorrow.
+This is part one of the expanded write-up.

 A few weeks ago, a pretty nasty vulnerability in the OpenSSL software that’s used by many popular websites on the internet was discovered.
 It quickly became known as the Heartbleed bug, and a security company called Codenomicon compiled a fantastic write-up on its impact and how to recover.
 To quote from their site:

 The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
 This weakness allows stealing the information protected, under normal conditions, by the SSL/TLS encryption used to secure the Internet.
 SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs).

 The Heartbleed bug allows anyone on the Internet to read the memory of the systems protected by the vulnerable versions of the OpenSSL software.
 This compromises the secret keys used to identify the service providers and to encrypt the traffic, the names and passwords of the users and the actual content.
 This allows attackers to eavesdrop on communications, steal data directly from the services and users and to impersonate services and users.